boscoh/pdbremix/readme.md

 	import pdbremix.v3numpy as v3

-The interface is accessed through functions rather than methods or operator overloading (except for arithmetic vector).
-This allows the library swapping.
-Vectors are created by a function:
+Vectors are created and copied by the `vector` function:

 	v = v3.vector() # the zero vector
 	z = v3.vector(1,2,3)
 	w = v3.vector(z) # a copy

 As vectors are subclassed from arrays, to access components:

 	print v[0], v[1], v[2]

-Vector functions return by value except for `set_vector`, which changes components in place:
+Most functions return by value, except for `set_vector`, which changes components in place:

-	v = v3.vector(1, 1, 1)
-	set_vector(v, 2, 2, 2)
+	v3.set_vector(v, 2, 2, 2)

-Here are a set of common vector operations, from which most vector operations can be constructed:
+Here are a set of common vector operations:

 	mag(v)
 		Returns magnitude of v.
 	scale(v, s)
 		Returns the vector of v where components multiplied by s. dot(v1, v2)
 		Returns the dot product of two vectors. cross(v1, v2)
 		Returns the cross product of two vectors. norm(v)
 		Returns vector of v where magnitude is normalised to 1. parallel(v, axis)
 		Returns vector component of v parallel to axis. perpendicular(v, axis)
 		Returns vector component of v perpendicular to axis.

-We also need a representations for affine (rotation+translation) transforms of vectors.
-In `v3`, transforms are created by these functions:

-	identity()
-		Returns the identity transform.
-	rotation(axis, theta)
-		Returns transform that rotates around the origin. rotation_at_center(axis, theta, center)
-		Returns transform that rotates around center.
-	translation(t)
-		Returns transform that translates a vector by t. left_inverse(m)
-		Returns the left inverse of m.
-			Example:
-			  combine(left_inverse(m), m) == identity().

-Which can be combined into single transforms:

-	combine(a, b)
-	Returns transform that combines two transforms.

-The purpose of transforms is to transform a vector, and this is done by:

-	transform(matrix, v)
-			Returns transform that translates by displacement vector t.

-You typically won’t want to access the elements of a matrix, but if you do, it is through this in-place function:

-	matrix_elem(matrix, i, j, val=None)
-	Reads/writes the elements of an affine transform.
-	1. 3x3 rotational component;
-	    matrix_elem(m, i, j) for i=0..3, j=0..3
-	2. 3x1 translational component:
-	    matrix_elem(m, 3, i) for i=0..3)
+Vectors will be used to represent coordinates/points, velocities, displacements etc. Functions are provided to measure their geometric properties:

 	distance(p1, p2)
-Returns distance between two points degrees(radians)
+		Returns distance between two points

-Converts radians to degrees, better for reporting. radians(degrees)
-Converts degrees to radians, which is used in math functions. normalize_angle(angle)
-Returns angle in radians that is [-pi, pi]() vec_angle(a, b)
+	vec_angle(a, b)
 		Returns angle in radians between a and b. vec_dihedral(a, axis, c)
 		Returns dihedral angle between a and c, along the axis. dihedral(p1, p2, p3, p4)
 		Returns dihedral angle defined by the four positions.

-is_similar_mag(a, b, small=0.0001)
-Evaluates similar magnitudes to within small. is_similar_matrix(a, b, small=0.0001)
-Evaluates similar matrixes through matrix components. is_similar_vector(a, b, small=0.0001)
-Evaluates similar matrixes through matrix components.
+	normalize_angle(angle)
+		Returns angle in radians that is [-pi, pi]() degrees(radians)
+		Converts radians to degrees, better for reporting. radians(degrees)
+		Converts degrees to radians, which is used in math functions.

 	get_center(crds)
 		Returns the geometric center of a bunch of positions. get_width(crds)
 		Returns the maximum width between any two crds in the group.

+#### Affine Transforms

+We also need a representations for affine transforms, which involve a rotation and a translation.

+The purpose of a transform `matrix` is to transform a vector `v`:

+	v3.transform(matrix, v)

+In `v3`, we represent the transform as a 4x3 matrix with two parts:

+1. 3x3 rotational component:

+		matrix_elem(m, i, j) for i=0..3, j=0..3

+2. 3x1 translational component:

+		matrix_elem(m, 3, i) for i=0..3

+To read/write the elements of a transform, we use:

+	matrix_elem(matrix, i, j, val=None)

+Most of the time, you would build a transform from these basic transform generating functions:

+	v3.identity()
+	v3.rotation(axis, theta)
+	v3.rotation_at_center(axis, theta, center)
+	v3.translation(t)
+	v3.left_inverse(m)

+And combine them in the correct sequence:

+	c = v3.combine(a, b)

+#### Testing Vectors and Transforms

+Finally, we introduce functions to test similarity for vectors and transforms:

+	is_similar_mag(a, b, small=0.0001)
+		Evaluates similar magnitudes to within small.
+	is_similar_matrix(a, b, small=0.0001)
+		Evaluates similar matrixes through matrix components.
+	is_similar_vector(a, b, small=0.0001)
+		Evaluates similar matrixes through matrix components.

+And a bunch of random geometric object generators, used for testing:

 	random_mag()
 		Returns a random positive number from [0, 90]() for testing. random_matrix()
 		Returns a random transformation matrix for testing. random_real()
 		Returns a random real +/- from [-90, 90]() for testing. random_rotation()
 		Returns a random rotational matrix for testing. random_vector()
 		Returns a random vector for testing.

-v3.py
-v3array.py
-v3numpy.py

 ### Reading in a Soup

+Here, we look at how to manipulate PDB structure.
+First, let's grab a PDB structure from the website using the `fetch` module:

+	from pdbremix import fetch
+	fetch.get_pdbs_with_http(['1be9'])

 The main object for manipulating PDB structures is the Soup object in `pdbatoms`.
-It is essentially a collection of atoms with a coordinated list of residues.
-A residue in this case represents a collection of atoms that forms a recognizable chemical group, whether a distinct molecule in the case of solvent, ions and ligands, or an actual residue that forms a polymer, as in amino acids in a protein or a nucleic acid in DNA.

-Specifically chains are separate operations on a Soup and not explicitly represented.

-	 from pdbremix import fetch
+We can read a Soup from a PDB file:

 	from pdbremix import pdbatoms

-	 fetch.fetch_pdb("1be9")
 	soup = pdbatoms.Soup("1be9.pdb")

+**List of Atoms.** A Soup is essentially a collection of atoms, which we can grab by:

+	atoms = soup.atoms()

+An atom has attributes:

+  - pos (v3.vector)
+  - vel (v3.vector)
+  - mass (float)
+  - charge (float)
+  - type (str)
+  - element (str)
+  - num (int)
+  - chain_id (str)
+  - res_type (str)
+  - res_num (str)
+  - res_insert (str)
+  - bfactor (float)
+  - occupancy (float)
+  - alt_conform (str)
+  - is_hetatm (bool)

+Since `atom.pos` and `atom.vel` are vectors, these can all be manipulated by functions from the `v3` library.
+Atom contains one special method `transform` that handle affine transforms.

+For example, to move an atom 1.0 angstrom along the X-axis:

+	t = v3.translation(v3.vector(1,0,0))
+	atom = atoms[0]
+	atom.transform(t)

+**List of Residues** As well, Soup contains a list of residues:

+	residues = soup.residues()

+A residue in this case represents a collection of atoms that forms a recognizable chemical group, whether a distinct molecule in the case of solvent, ions and ligands, or an actual residue that forms a polymer, as in amino acids in a protein or a nucleic acid in DNA.

+One useful heuristic is that
+Although chains are representedSpecifically chains are separate operations on a Soup and not explicitly represented.

 	print len(soup)

-	 print soup.residues()
+	nnprint soup.residues()

 	 print soup.atoms()

 util.py
 asa.py
 data.py
 fetch.py
-pdbatoms.py
 pdbtext.py
 protein.py
 pymol.py